How to get your IP Address on Ubuntu

 sudo apt install curl

-2. Now that we know curl is installed on our device we can grab the external IP address.
+2. Now that we know curl is installed on Ubuntu, we can use it to fetch your external IP address.

-We achieve this by making a request to an external service.
-For this command, we will this request to “api64.ipfy.org“.
+a.
+This first command will fetch the IPv4 address that has been assigned to your Ubuntu machine.
+We achieve this by making a get request to the “api64.ipfy.org” endpoint.
 You can read more about ipfy from their official website.

 The service that we are making the request to will provide either an IPv4 or IPv6 address, depending on what was used during the connection.